 The installation process is more complicated than the previous options.
 Before installing anything, make sure you’ve downloaded these three essential tools:

-Lastly, select the theme in Theme Settings.
+Lastly, select the theme in the Settings app as described earlier.

 You can further customize this theme by changing the Taskbar’s color and opacity.
 The tool is available for download on the theme’s DeviantArt page.

 Once again, this is a Windows 10-only theme.
 Despite sharing the same name as its Windows 8 counterpart, it will not work on older versions of the operating system.